20zhaoer/20zhaoer/README.md

 Hello, this is Eric Zhao.
-University of Waterloo - Math/FARM, STAT, CO
+University of Waterloo - Math/FARM, STAT, C&O